ESIG - header certified

 Yes, just like regular Outlook signatures do.

-15. Can users modify server-side signatures?
+14. Can users modify cloud (server-side) signatures?

 No, except in the case where these users are privileged to access and manage signatures in your entire organization.